Infinity Search: Approximate Vector Search with Projections on q-Metric Spaces: Projection

-Clearly \(D(x_1,x_2)<D(x_1,x_2)\), so the unique nearest neighbor of \(x_1\) in \(G=(\{x_1,x_2,x_3\},D)\) is \(x_2\).
+Clearly \(E(x_1,x_2)<E(x_1,x_2)\), so the unique nearest neighbor of \(x_1\) in \(G=(\{x_1,x_2,x_3\},E)\) is \(x_2\).
 We now enforce the strong triangle inequality by projecting:

-while leaving \(d'(x_1,x_2)=3\) and \(D'(x_2,x_3)=2\).
-Under the new distance \(D'\), one finds
+while leaving \(E_{\infty}(x_1,x_2)=3\) and \(E_{\infty}(x_2,x_3)=2\).
+Under the new distance \(E_{\infty}\), one finds

 so \(x_1\) is equidistant from \(x_2\) and \(x_3\).
-In particular, the original nearest neighbor \(x_2\) is no longer uniquely closest—any nearest‐neighbor search on \(G'=(\{x_1,x_2,x_3\},D')\) may return \(x_3\) instead of \(x_2\), demonstrating that ultra‐projecting a metric can extend original nearest neighbor set. \end{example}
+As showed in Figure \ref{app:fig:spurious}, the original nearest neighbor \(x_2\) is no longer uniquely closest, i.e, any nearest‐neighbor search on \(G'=(\{x_1,x_2,x_3\},E_{\infty})\) may return \(x_3\) instead of \(x_2\), demonstrating that ultra‐projecting a metric can extend original nearest neighbor set. \end{example}

-The proposition guarantees that the Nearest Neighbor is preserved under the mapping.
-Therefore, solving the solution found when solving Nearest Neighbor Search in the transformed space is a relaxation of the original problem.
-Although this relaxation provides speedup, it can also make the problem more difficult if many solutions are added to the nearest neighbor set.
-This problem is addressed in Section \ref{app:experiments}, by further exploiting metric tree structure.
+Proposition \ref{app:nn_preserved_equality} guarantees the nearest neighbor to be preserved under the Canonical Projection.
+Therefore, the Nearest Neighbor Search problem in the transformed space is a relaxation of the original problem.
+Although this relaxation provides speedup, it can also make the problem more difficult if many solutions are added to the optimal set.
+This problem is addressed in Section \ref{app:two_stage}, by enriching the VPTree with a two-stage search.